Mar Thoma Syrian Church: Mar Thoma Church during Indian Independence Movement

 T. M. Varghese was a Christian among the trio who formed the Joint Political Party and spearheaded for the formation of a responsible Government.
 Another Mar Thoma Syrian and Gandhian of that era K.A.
 Mathew started his activities by writing articles in the magazine "The Christian Patriot" which articulated the dissemination of nationalist feelings among Indian Christians.
 In 1939 at Amsterdam when the union jack was raised in "International Christian Youth Assembly" for Indian delegates, K.A.
 Mathew raised the Indian flag in solidarity and carried along with him.
 Back in Travancore he was active in the movement against Divan Sir C.P. and his independent Travancore.
 He opposed a move among the Syrian Christians of Tiruvalla to erect a statue of Divan at the center of the town.
-He was implicated in many false allegations and cases by the divan and jailed him many times.
+He was implicated in a number of false allegations and cases by the divan and jailed him multiple times.
 He was elected to legislative assembly in 1948.
 Barrister George Joseph a follower of Mahatma Gandhi and a Home Rule proponent mobilized the people in the Vaikom Satyagraha in early stages but later handed over the leadership to K. Kelappan as per the wishes of Gandhiji.
 During his stay in Madurai he was closely associated with labour union movement and worked in changing the Criminal Tribes Act (CTA), which targeted specifically Kallar and Mukkulathor community.
 They affectionately called him Rosappu Durai (Master with a rose flower).
 He was a close friend of K. Kamaraj and Tamil Poet Subramanya Bharathi.
 Subramanya Bharathi Penned the patriotic song "Viduthalai Viduthalai" when he was staying at George's home.
 Seven years prior to his death George Joseph joined the Catholic church.
-Many young Syrian Christians who were staying in Malaya during the 1940s was attracted to Netaji Subhas Chandra Bose and joined the INA.
+A number of young Syrian Christians who were staying in Malaya during the 1940s were attracted to Netaji Subhas Chandra Bose and joined the INA.
 O.C.
 Chacko a Marthomite from Kuriannoor, joined the Indian National Army in 1943 when he was in Singapore.
 A Mar Thoma priest, Rev. C.V.
 George from Ranny in his youth as an advocate was an active member in the freedom struggle and was jailed for his involvement in activities against British Raj.
 He is the only Mar Thoma Priest who is recognized and awarded as a freedom fighter by the Government.